jsb1/Repetier-Firmware/README.md

 hardware related and many things can only be implemented/tested with the right hardware.
 To allow easy integration of new features you should follow some simple principals.
-1. Only send pull requests against development version.
+1. Only senad pull requests against development version.
 This is where we add and test new features and bug fixes.
 From time to time we push these to master as a new version.
 2. Do not include your personal configuration files.
 If you need new configuration